essfeed/rails-ess/README.md

 [![Publishing events with RSS](http://essfeed.org/images/6/64/Before_ess_with_rss.gif)](http://essfeed.org/) [![Publishing events with ESS](http://essfeed.org/images/3/3b/After_with_ess.gif)](http://essfeed.org/)

+## Installation

+Add this line to your application's Gemfile:

+    gem 'rails-ess'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install rails-ess

 # Contributing

 Contributions to the project are welcome.
 Feel free to fork and improve.
 I accept pull requests and issues, especially when tests are included.

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request

 # License